7 The role of simulation in modern statistics

 rnorm(10, 2, 1)

-Similarly, there are functions that can be used compute the quantile function, density function, and cumulative distribution function (CDF) of the normal distribution.
+Similarly, there are functions that can be used to compute the quantile function, density function, and cumulative distribution function (CDF) of the normal distribution.
 Here are some examples for a normal distribution with mean 2 and standard deviation 1:

-qnorm(0.9, 2, 1) # Upper 90 % quantile of distribution
+qnorm(0.9, 2, 1) # Upper 90% quantile of distribution

 dnorm(2.5, 2, 1) # Density function f(2.5)